Table of Contents

 The driver, who spoke good English, asked where we were going and, when told, suggested that we return with him to the town we had just left.
 His explanation was that we were getting near to the Bulgarian frontier and any navigational error could take us too close for comfort.
 At that time Bulgaria was behind the iron curtain and they did not welcome strangers.

-It was quite late when we had eaten and we were tired but our host insisted in taking us to a film in an open air cinema, a film in Greek without sub-titles.
+It was quite late when we had eaten and we were tired but our host insisted on taking us to a film in an open-air cinema, a film in Greek without subtitles.
 We eventually turned in but he was there in the morning to see us off.

 The only thing we could offer him as a token of our appreciation of his hospitality was a sealed tin of 50 Players cigarettes and could not have given anything better.
 His eyes lit up and he swore he would have one only on special occasions.
 Greek cigarettes were at that time of extremely low quality and of coffin nail quality.

 This time we achieved our goal and rolled into Istanbul before dark the same day.
 We stopped at the famous Pera Palace Hotel and here we passed three days exploring the ancient Ottoman city.

 We crossed the Galatea Bridge, a remarkable structure floating on pontoons and noted for its food shops and small restaurants.
 Alas, this feature of Istanbul has since been dismantled to make way for a modern bridge.
 The St Sophia and the Blue mosques dominate the skyline over the Bosporus together with the Sultans Palace and in each we spent only enough time for a short tour.

 We then crossed the Bosphorus into Asia Minor by ferry, there being no bridge at that time, and landed at Scutari which was the site of Florence Nightingale’s first hospital.